onwongjan2002/CKA-Certification-Course-2025/Day 31/README.md

 * **Client Authentication:**

-  After the server proves its identity and a **shared session key is securely established via key exchange** (enabling encrypted communication), the **client must prove its identity** to the server using one of the permitted authentication methods.

-  In secure environments, this is typically done using **SSH key-based authentication**:

   * The **server sends a challenge**, and the **client must sign it using its private key** (e.g., `~/.ssh/mykey`) to prove it possesses the corresponding private key.
   * The **server verifies the signature** using the **client’s public key**, which must be present in the server’s `~/.ssh/authorized_keys` file.

-  If **key-based authentication** is not configured or fails, the server may fall back to **password authentication** or other mechanisms, depending on its SSH configuration.

 #### **In TLS (e.g., HTTPS):**